Figurine From Italy

 their wares for the first time at the Milan Fair last May.
 The

-unusual quality of their work attracted the attention of an
+unusual quality of their work attracted the attention of an Italian

-as one of the highlights of the exhibit of the Artisans of Italy.
+the highlights of the exhibit of the Artisans of Italy.

-Moretto and Colombo have to work against time as they slowl
+Moretto and Colombo have to work against time as they slowl build

-The porcelain, which hardens if allowed to stand, is applied
+The porcelain, which hardens if allowed to stand, is applied in

-runs into blue runs into purple.
+into blue runs into purple.
 In conventional porcelain figures,

 most of which are made by use of molds, the color of the face,

-the garment and the body are as shaply defined as the parts
+the garment and the body are as shaply defined as the parts of

-of the figure the color.
+the figure the color.

 The figurines are from 6 to 10 inches in height and cost from